Rutakara/Terra-Test/Terraform-README.md

         }

 For detailed information about each block in the above code please refer to [5].
-Once the above is done, can initialize terraform by the command:
+Once you have created the main.tf file, initialize terraform using the following command:

         terraform init

-Followed by
+After initializing terraform, get terraform plan using the following command:

         terraform plan -var-file=<.tfvars file name> -out <name of output file e.g. terraplan.out>